Black Diamond Sabretooth Pro Crampons - Pair

 Features

-• Included dual-density ABS plates keep snow from sticking beneath your feet
+• Includes front and rear dual-density ABS plates that keep snow from sticking beneath your feet

 Made in USA.